HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 Now we can use the theme as base for our custom Type Styles.

-# 6. Creating custom Theme Styles
+# 6. Creating custom Theme

 To create our custom style for example for the `Headline5` we can do as follows.